Leo Frank: Timeline

 When Lee returned at 6:00, James Gantt had also arrived.
 Lee told police that Gantt, a former employee who had been fired by Frank after $2 was found missing from the cash box, wanted to look for two pairs of shoes he had left at the factory.
 Frank allowed Gantt in, although Lee said that Frank appeared to be upset by Gantt's appearance.
 Frank arrived home at 6:25; at 7:00, he called Lee to determine if everything had gone all right with Gantt.

 Conviction and sentencing

-During the trial, the prosecution alleged bribery and witness tampering attempts by the Frank legal team.
+During the trial, the prosecution alleged bribery and witness tampering attempts by Frank's legal team.
 Meanwhile, the defense requested a mistrial because it believed the jurors had been intimidated by the people inside and outside the courtroom, but the motion was denied.
 Fearing for the safety of Frank and his lawyers in case of an acquittal, Roan and the defense agreed that neither Frank nor his defense attorneys would be present when the verdict was read.
 On August 25, 1913, after less than four hours of deliberation, the jury reached a unanimous guilty verdict convicting Frank of murder.